Maintenance of Certification at BCM

 ABMS Portfolio Program Sponsor

-This achievement was coordinated through the Institute for Continuing Professional Development in Quality Improvement and Patient Safety (I-QIPS), in partnership with the Division of Continuing Professional Development, which oversees Program Sponsor responsibilities, as conducted through the BCM Maintenance of Certification Program (BCM MOC Program), operated under the I-QIPS.
+This achievement was coordinated through the Center for Collaborative and Interactive Technologies (CCIT), in partnership with the Division of Continuing Professional Development.
+Program Sponsor responsibilities are conducted through the BCM Maintenance of Certification Program (BCM MOC Program), which is operated under CCIT.

 The BCM MOC Program